aimi894/Emotions_Analyzer_Affective_Symbolic_Structure_Mapper/README.md

-Unlike existing AI-based writing tools, which focus on correction or linear textual analysis, the Emotions Analyzers provides a form of ambient emotional visualization that supports the iterative, spontaneous, and non-linear nature of creative writing [1].
+Unlike existing AI-based writing tools, which focus on correction or linear textual analysis, the Emotions Analyzers provides a form of ambient emotional visualization that supports the iterative, spontaneous, and non-linear nature of creative writing.
 It aims to preserve writerly agency by enabling authors to reflect on how their work may be interpreted without altering their words or stylistic choices.